A relativistic quantum Euler-Poisson system derived from the Klein-Gordon-Poisson equation: hyperbolic-elliptic structure: Introduction

+\textbf{Formal singular limits and connections with classical models.} We briefly discuss several singular limits of the relativistic quantum hydrodynamic system at a purely formal level, without attempting any rigorous justification, in order to illustrate its connections with classical fluid models.

-\textbf{Semiclassical Limit} To the best of our knowledge, the semiclassical limit of the nonlinear Klein–Gordon equation remains unproven rigorously.
-In Equation \eqref{Nnnnn}, as quantum effects vanish $(\varepsilon\rightarrow 0)$, the system formally reduces to an Euler-Poisson system incorporating relativistic terms.
+\textbf{Formal semiclassical limit.} To the best of our knowledge, rigorous results on the semiclassical limit of the nonlinear Klein--Gordon equation remain rather limited.
+At the level of the relativistic quantum hydrodynamic system \eqref{J1}, as quantum effects vanish $(\varepsilon \to 0)$, the system formally reduces to the relativistic Euler--Poisson system

-In astrophysics, the relativistic Euler-Poisson equations model matter under extreme conditions, such as near black holes, around white dwarfs, or during supernova explosions.
-The semiclassical limit provides a robust framework for studying large-scale behavior and high-temperature phenomena, with significant applications in cosmology and high-energy physics.

-\textbf{Non-relativistic Limit} When the velocity of the object is much smaller than the speed of light, we consider $\upsilon\rightarrow0$ in equation \eqref{Nnnnn}, which is equivalent to letting $c\rightarrow\infty$.
-This transforms the equation into the following form: